 The respondents can provide quotes in response to the Xetra EnLight RfQ, or they can send the informational message "working" to the requester, or they can explicitly decline, or not react at all.
+Respondents can also define a time after which their quote is automatically removed, if no deal was struck.

 The respondents can update, delete or re-enter quotes as long as the Negotiation Event is Open.
 Each such action creates a unique quote identifier.
 If the respondent's users in the same Negotiation Event belong to the same business unit, at least one of the users has to set the trading capacity to Agency.
 The respondents' quotes have to fill the required quantity of the RfQ exactly.
-The quote quantity is validated against the Maximum Order Quantity and Maximum Order Value defined on user level, and according to Large in Scale validations, i.e. Bid/ Ask quantity × bid/ ask price ≥ PreTradeLISValue for the instrument.
+The quote quantity is validated against the Maximum Order Quantity and Maximum Order Value defined on user level, if configured, and against bid/ask quantity × bid/ask price $\geq$ SRQS minimum size for the instrument.
 The quote price has to be within a price deviation range in percent around the best bid/ask of the regular on-book order book.
 If the best best/ask is not available, the reference price (i.e. last traded price resp. last available auction price) is used.
 Bid and ask prices of the quote can be validated against either the price step and tick size configuration set especially for Xetra EnLight or against the price step and tick size configuration as applied for on-book.